In this Raspberry Pi light sensor tutorial, I show you how to connect the photoresistor sensor up to the GPIO pins

 Improving Accuracy & Possible Uses

 There are countless uses for a light sensor in a circuit.
-I will just name a few that I thought of whilst I was writing up this tutorial.
+I will just name a few that I thought of while I was writing up this tutorial.

-■ Light Activated Alarm – I mentioned this one earlier but you can use the LDR to detect when it starts to get light so you can sound an alarm to wake up.
-If your program & sensor is accurate enough, you could have it slowly get louder as it gets lighter.
+- Light Activated Alarm – I mentioned this one earlier, but you can use the LDR to detect when it starts to get light so you can sound an alarm to wake up.
+If the program and sensor are accurate, then you can the alarm slowly get louder as it gets lighter.

 I hope you have been able to set up this Raspberry Pi light sensor without any issues.
 If you do come across a problem, have feedback, I have missed something, or anything else you would like to say, then feel free to drop a comment below.

-Credit: This tutorial is based off Adafruit’s Resistor Sensor tutorial.
+Credit: This tutorial is based on Adafruit’s Resistor Sensor tutorial.